Schwab Learning Center Services Offered

 Lifespan strategies refer to techniques or methods students use to learn, develop workplace skills, manage time, study, or take tests, navigate the balance of school, work, and daily living, and many others.
 A student meets individually with a SLC Learning Specialist or Strategist; strategies covered depend on the student’s particular learning needs.
 It is our expectation that most students will be able to apply these strategies independently after several sessions and are taught not only within the context of school but also work and life in general.
 If you are interested in a One on One Lifespan Strategy session, please click here to get started.

-Speaker Series and Forums on UDL, Learning Differences, and Navigating School and Work
+Speaker Series, Tours of the SLC and Forums on UDL, Learning Differences, and Navigating School and Work (for Parent/Guardians, Faculty, Staff, Students, Stanford Affiliated Professionals, Friends of the SLC)

 We provide a variety of educational and informational sessions that support the mission of the SLC.
 Events are published throughout the University and also on our website.
 To get on our mailing list to learn more about our speaker series, please click here to get started.